yilmazke/FourthBrain_Kemal_MLE_11/assignments/week-04-data-eng-airflow/README.md

 ##  ☑️ Learning Objectives

-At the end of this session, you will know how to
+At the end of this session, you will know conda how to

 1. Manipulate data of different types using `pandas`
 2. Visualize data with `matplotlib` and `seaborn` to extract insights